 According to Mototok, there are five basic types of aviation insurance.
-These include:
+They are:

-In the simplest terms, public liability insurance or general liability insurance covers anything and everything that can be damaged by a plane.
-However, the plane itself or anything or anyone that is inside the plane is not covered.
+In the simplest terms, public liability insurance covers anything and everything that can be damaged by a plane.
+But the plane itself or anything or anyone that is inside the plane is not covered.
 For example, if a plane flies into a rollercoaster, the rollercoaster and rollercoaster riders will be covered and not the plane or the passengers.
-This is a type of third-party liability, and public liability insurance is mandatory in most states.
+This is a type of third–party liability, and public liability insurance is mandatory in most states.

-As public liability insurance won’t protect passengers, passenger liability insurance is perhaps the most crucial to buy.
-As the name implies, passenger liability insurance protects specifically the passengers.
-Not every plane in the sky carries passengers, so this insurance is only legally mandatory for commercial aircraft.
-However, suppose you own your own private aircraft and use it for either business or recreational travel.
-In that case, passenger liability coverage under flight insurance can help you protect the people on board and protect yourself from nasty lawsuits.
+As public liability insurance won’t protect passengers, passenger liability insurance is perhaps the most crucial type to buy.
+As the name implies, passenger liability insurance specifically covers the passengers.
+Of course, not every plane in the sky carries passengers, so this insurance is only legally mandatory for commercial aircraft.
+However, if you own a private plane and use it for either business or recreational travel, passenger liability insurance can help you protect the people on board and protect yourself from nasty lawsuits.

 Combined Single Limit

-Public liability insurance and passenger liability insurance are sometimes combined in a type of insurance called combined single limit.
-Combined single limit insurance covers all kinds of liability claims for individual accidents, including cargo legal liability.
+Public liability insurance and passenger liability insurance are sometimes combined in a type of insurance called “combined single limit.”
+Combined single limit insurance covers all types of liability claims for individual accidents, including, for example, cargo legal liability.
 This is a good insurance plan to own if you run a commercial airline or another type of commercial operation with your own aircraft.

-This type of insurance covers incidents that may happen while the plane is not in flight, or rather, on the ground.
-Plane accidents tend to occur more frequently on a ground level than in the air.
+This type of insurance covers incidents that may happen while the plane is on the ground rather than in flight.
+Plane accidents tend to occur more frequently on ground level than in the air.
 For this reason, ground risk hull insurance is very important.
-There are two types of ground risk hull insurance coverages.
+There are two types of ground risk hull insurance coverage:

 - Not in motion: This coverage protects the aircraft when it is either parked or simply on the ground and not moving.
-Damages caused by natural hazards and disasters like floods, fires, storms or collapsing hangars are just as covered by this insurance as accidents with uninsured vehicles or other planes.
+Damage caused by natural hazards and disasters like floods, fires, storms, or collapsing hangars are covered by this insurance as well as accidents with uninsured vehicles or other planes.

-- In motion: On the ground, aircrafts still need to move around.
-Starting up, parking, driving to the gate or being towed by an aircraft tug can lead to minor or even major accidents.
+- In motion: On the ground, aircraft still need to move around.
+Starting up, parking, taxiing to the gate or being towed by an aircraft tug can lead to minor or even major accidents.
 That’s where the ground risk hull insurance in motion comes in.
-This coverage protects of course not only the hull but the whole plane against physical damage.
+This coverage protects not only the hull but the whole plane against physical damage.

-This insurance covers not only any damage that might occur in-flight but also in every other situation on the ground – whether in motion or not.
-It basically does the job of all of the above insurance coverages.
-This also means it is much more expensive than the other coverages.
+This insurance covers not only any damage that might occur in-flight but also in every other situation on the ground, whether in motion or not.
+It basically does the job of all of the above insurance coverage.
+This also means it’s much more expensive than the other policies.

 Recent Increases in Aviation Insurance Costs

-Whether you fly an aircraft as a hobby or are in charge of a commercial airline or cargo plane, the recent increases in aviation insurance costs might be a large concern to you.
-In 2021, aviation insurance rates, particularly for the commercial sector, have reached an all-time high.
+Whether you fly an aircraft as a hobby or are in charge of a commercial airline or cargo plane, the recent increases in aviation insurance costs are likely of real concern to you.
+In 2021, the rates of aviation insurance, particularly for the commercial sector, have reached an all-time high.